 1910.147 has held a spot in OSHA's Top 10 year after year.
 In FY2025 it landed at #4 with 2,177 citations.
 The majority of those are gaps that were identifiable and correctable before the inspector ever showed up.

 FY2025 snapshot: 2,177 total 1910.147 citations across US manufacturing.
-Average initial penalty per serious violation around $16,131 before abatement negotiations.
-Source: OSHA Top 10 cited standards and DOL penalty schedule.
+Serious violations carry a maximum penalty of $16,550 each.
+Source: OSHA Top 10 cited standards and the DOL penalty schedule.

 Key point: Penalties apply per violation, per machine.
 A plant with 50 machines and no written LOTO procedures can face 50 separate serious citations in a single inspection.
 The math compounds fast.